PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 the general `Crystal structures`_ modules documented below, but these utility functions make common tasks easier.

+XXX no special treatment for GPAW - that can be done in GPAW's code

 All these modules create slabs with an orthogonal unit cell, suitable for use with GPAW_.
 In many cases, it may be possible to create smaller unit cells with non-orthogonal